tarowatanabe/cicada/doc/training.rst

     --output ngram.5.en.lm \
     --shard 4

-Here, we use 4 threads to estimate an ngrma language model by, first, collecting counts (**expgram_counts_extract**), then, by estimating the model (**expgram_counts_estimate**).
+Here, we use 4 threads to estimate an ngram language model by, first, collecting counts (**expgram_counts_extract**), then, by estimating the model (**expgram_counts_estimate**).
 An alternative is to use a script included in the expgram: